wp-plugins/imageshack-offloader/readme.txt

 If you want to get the URL for a specific image, you can use `get_imageshack_url($id, $size)`, where $id is the attachment id and $size is the desired size.
 Default is 'full'.
 If there is no URL yet, the function will return false.

-== Frequently Asked Questions ==

-= Why can't multiple images be uploaded at a time? =

-Because the ImageShack API doesnt allow it.
-Furthermore, if you try to upload several images in rapid sequence, you will get an empty reply from the ImageShack server.
-That is why the default delay is 120 seconds.